shayanadc/data-structure/README.md

 ## pair_with_a_given_sum
 Find if the array has a pair with a given sum ‘x’. for arrays with distinc array Time Complexity is O(n)

+## samllest_missing_parameter
+Given a sorted array of n distinct integers where each integer is in the range from 0 to m-1 and m > n.
+Find the smallest number that is missing from the array. for sum cases it works with Time Complexity of O(Logn)